chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - basic data exploration in the cellxgene explorer view

 Beyond this we hope that you see the value of using this portal as a publishing platform and also welcome any comments that pertain improving the portal and curation experience.
 You can contact us via [support email]()

+## Why should you contribute to the data portal
+ - link permanence, allows you to reference data portal links in publication with guarantee that the link will always be there
+ - sharing of private datasets with collaborators
+ - easy for readers to explore your dataset (with no extra work on your side - goodbye shiny!)
+ - accesibility of your dataset through many of the popular single cell toolchains

 ## General data requirements
 - count matrix (required (expcept certain assays))